AppsFlyerSDK/appsflyer-unity-plugin/README.md

 ### <a id="plugin-build-for"> This plugin is built for

-- Android AppsFlyer SDK **v6.6.0**
+- Android AppsFlyer SDK **v6.8.0**
-- iOS AppsFlyer SDK **v6.6.0**
+- iOS AppsFlyer SDK **v6.8.1**

+## AD_ID permission for Android
+In v6.8.0 of the AppsFlyer SDK, we added the normal permission `com.google.android.gms.permission.AD_ID` to the SDK's AndroidManifest, to allow the SDK to collect the Android Advertising ID on apps targeting API 33.
+If your app is targeting children, you need to revoke this permission to comply with Google's Data policy.
+You can read more about it [here](https://dev.appsflyer.com/hc/docs/install-android-sdk#the-ad_id-permission).

 ## <a id="breaking-changes"> 	❗❗ Breaking changes when updating to 6.6.0 ❗❗
-- Starting version 6.6.0, there is no more need to differiencate between iOS and Android API.
-All API must be called with `AppsFlyer` class (even if the API is only iOS or Android).
+- Starting version 6.6.0, there is no more need to differentiate between iOS and Android APIs.
+All APIs must be called with `AppsFlyer` class (even if the API is only iOS or Android).

 Example: